PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 Without this information, we can't make an informed decision.
 For example, if we need to restart our servers to fix a problem, we could either reboot them all at once and be done in 30 seconds, or we could do a rolling restart and take 10 minutes.
 On the surface of it, the first option sounds like the best.

-But, if we ask for the risks involved, we'll learn that the first option will cause downtown for everyone in those 30s, whereas the second option, while slower, will result in no downtime for end users.
+But, if we ask for the risks involved, we'll learn that the first option will cause downtime for everyone in those 30s, whereas the second option, while slower, will result in no downtime for end users.
 This can change the decision you make, so it's important to get the information.

 ---